 So you’ve created your first track and you’re ready for the world to hear it so you can start growing your fanbase and making some money.
-Before we even get started on promoting your track so people can hear it you’ll first need to upload it onto a music streaming platform like Spotify.
+Before we even get started on marketing your music so people can hear it you’ll first need to upload it onto a music streaming platform like Spotify.

 How to Get Your Music on Spotify